gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Ah."
 Razi raised his eyebrows.
 "And who, if it is permitted to ask, is Hepje Het?"

-Jaromir---Lieutenant Jaromir, Erileine corrected himself---smiled
+Jaromir—Lieutenant Jaromir, Erileine corrected himself—smiled
 faintly.
 "Not who, where.
 Hepje Het is the big town forward."
 He waved a hand to take in the houses around them.
 "This is Anapje Het."